What is Double-Entry?

 The double-entry is based on debit and credit accounts of the transaction.
-So, we need to understand what account kind is debited and what is credited.
+So, we need to understand what account kind debits and what credits.

 #2 – Personal Accounts – Debit the Receiver and Credit the Giver.
-The personal account includes the account of any person like owner, debtor, creditor, etc. When we make payment to our creditors, the receiver account is debited and when we receive the payment then the giver account is credited.
+The personal account includes the account of any person like an owner, debtor, creditor, etc. When we make payment to our creditors, the receiver account is debited, and when we receive the payment, then the giver account is credited.

 Example of Double Entry